xmos/sw_usb_audio/doc/rst/prog_app_tutorial.rst

 and sample-rate change respectively.
 Note, the default implementations in ``lib_xua`` are empty.
 These functions have parameters for sample frequency, sample depth, etc.

-In the case of ``app_usb_aud_xk_316_mc`` these functions configure the external DAC's and ADC's via an I2C bus and configure the `xCORE` secondary PLL to generate the required master clock frequencies.
+In the case of ``app_usb_aud_xk_316_mc`` these functions configure the external DACs and ADCs via an I2C bus and configure the `xCORE` secondary PLL to generate the required master clock frequencies.

 Due to the complexity of the hardware on the `XK-AUDIO-316-MC` the source code is not included here.

 The application also overrides ``UserAudioStreamStart()`` and ``UserAudioStreamStop()``.
 These are called from ``lib_xua`` when the audio stream to the device is started or stopped respectively.
-The applications uses these functions to enable/disable the LEDs on the board based on whether an audio stream is present (input or output).
+The applications use these functions to enable/disable the LEDs on the board based on whether an audio stream is present (input or output).

 .. literalinclude:: ../../app_usb_aud_xk_316_mc/src/extensions/audiostream.xc